Thagana/Thagana/README.md

 #### Ultimate News

-Ultimate News is a React Native (bootstraped with expo) application.
-It loops through a list of news headline article base on the South African content.
-It uses the [news.org](news.org) API data
+The Ultimate News is a news application platform for headlines all around the world

 #### Website
 [The Ultimate News](https://www.theultimatenews.xyz/)